 However, it is also required to print a hard copy and bring it in person to the Consular Office, this being an important step for the process of Poland immigration.
 The application can be processed in a period of 15 days and a person can legally apply for a visa within three months prior to his or her visit to Poland.
 Our immigration lawyers in Poland can offer more details on other steps involved in the process.

-We can also explain how you can obtain Polish citizenship as a US citizen.
+We can also explain how you can obtain citizenship as a US citizen who relocates to Poland.

 How many foreigners live in Poland?